wndxlori/RubyMotionOrganized/README.md

 6. DRY up our code
 7. Fix common view and controller code smells like Long Method and Large Class
 8. Not require any gems, but allow for them to be used

+## Please Contribute

+I can come up with as much as possible on my own, but to really get something solid going, we need to test this out in the wild.
+If you could try out writing applications using the structure and code in this repo, then forking the project and submitting a pull request with your suggestions, we can make a standard way of doing things that everyone will be familiar with.